JobaerChowdhury/jobaerchowdhury.github.io/_posts/2015-09-06-picture-language.md

 </div>

 We are pretty close to our final painter.
-First we define the function cornerSplit.
+We need to define one more transformer, *cornerSplit*.

 {% gist 95d740e4693850c93f87 %}

-It is a simple recursive function.
-We only have to calculate the smaller pieces and place them appropriately.
+*CornerSplit* is a simple recursive function.
+We are calculating the smaller pieces, and placing them appropriately.
 Result of performing *(cornerSplit wave 6)* is shown in <a href="#fig6">Figure-1.6</a>.

 <div id="fig6" class="image">